pniewiejski/learn-io-polling/README.md

 With level-triggering we can always check for a file descriptors readiness, whereas with edge-triggering there has to be a _"change"_ (_edge_).
 Because of that we can repeat the level-triggered check calls many times.
-The reason might be that we do not want to read all the available data at once but in smaller chunks.
+The reason for such approach might be that we do not want to read all the available data at once, but in smaller chunks.
 The edge-triggered notification model discourages us from such approach.
 In fact, we might be encouraged to do "as much I/O as possible" whenever the notification comes.

-It easiest to see the difference on an example.
+It is the easiest to see the difference on an example.
 Imagine that we're monitoring a socket file descriptor.
 Some input data arrives on the socket.
 We call `epoll_wait`.
 Then we call `epoll_wait` again.
 On the first call we will get the information that the socket file descriptor is ready regardless of whether the level-triggering or edge-triggering was used.
 However, on the second call